jawah/charset_normalizer/README.md

   - Language detection is unreliable when text contains two or more languages sharing identical letters. (eg. HTML (english tags) + Turkish content (Sharing Latin characters))
   - Every charset detector heavily depends on sufficient content.
 In common cases, do not bother run detection on very tiny content.

+## ⚠️ About Python EOLs

+**If you are running:**

+- Python >=2.7,<3.5: Unsupported
+- Python 3.5: charset-normalizer < 2.1
+- Python 3.6: charset-normalizer < 3.1

+Upgrade your Python interpreter as soon as possible.

 ## 👤 Contributing

 Contributions, issues and feature requests are very much welcome.<br />